vsmicrogenomics/BV-BRC-Genome-Downloader/README.md

 We would like to extend our sincere gratitude to the Bacterial and Viral Bioinformatics Resource Center (BV-BRC), formerly known as PATRIC, for making their comprehensive database of bacterial and viral genomic data accessible to the research community.

 # Citation
-If you are using the pan_genome_analysis.py script for your research, please consider citing it as follows:
+If you are using this script for your research, please consider citing it as follows:
 Sharma, V. (2024). get_bvbrc_genomes.sh [Shell script].
 Retrieved from https://github.com/vsmicrogenomics/BV-BRC-Genome-Downloader